huyphung1602/MyMovies/README.md

 ## Notes

-- This is my first version, I am still working to improve it.
+- I shall updated the animation to make this apps more beautiful later.

 ## License